kiranshahzadi493-code/bioinfo-school/lessons.md

 # Surprises
 Claude Asked it to write a script using `fetch_proteins.py` to pull FASTA sequences.
 It forgot to handle API rate-limiting, and the NCBI server blocked the requests halfway through.
 Takeaway: Tell the agent to add sleep delays when fetching bio data from public APIs.
+Week 4
+# From the materials
+Video Note: Learned about the three tool modes for agents.
+Mode 1 (writing scripts) is best for reproducible workflows, Mode 2 (direct CLI execution) is for quick exploration, and Mode 3 (MCP) provides structured, typed interfaces.
+Reflection: Frontier agents are helpful but still only hit around 17% accuracy on biological benchmarks like BixBench, meaning careful human validation of every output remains critical.
+# Surprises
+Antigravity agent : Tried to move a working script to a fresh virtual environment and it broke because the agent had left hidden dependencies and implicit libraries behind.
+Takeaway: Always test your pipeline in a clean environment before sharing it with others.
+Final Reflection (Brno Readiness)
+What I trust an agent to do: I trust agents to write boilerplate Python code, generate tests, look up syntax quickly, and suggest bash commands for tools like samtools.
+What I DO NOT trust an agent to do: I do not trust agents to interpret biological meaning correctly without supervision, or write coordinate-sensitive genomic code without silently introducing subtle logical errors.